emacsmirror/meep/docs/reference.rst

 ``(meep-clipboard-only-yank)``
    Yank from the clipboard-only, replacing the region (as lines).

-``(meep-clipboard-only-yank-as-lines)``
-   Yank from the clipboard-only, replacing the region (as lines).

 Clipboard: Kill Ring
 ^^^^^^^^^^^^^^^^^^^^

-These commands only wrap the kill-ring, without mixing the system clipboard.
+These commands wrap the kill-ring, without mixing the system clipboard.

+Note that line-wise cut/copy is stored in the kill-ring.
+Yanking (pasting) a line-wise region yanks from the line beginning.

+So line-wise kill & yank can be used to operate on lines without the need to place the point at the beginning of the line.

+If you wish to override this behavior, you may activate the region with an empty range, since an active region always defines the range.

 ``(meep-clipboard-killring-cut)``
    Kill the current region.